NAPOLEON, a 12-passenger ultra deluxe barge, cruises in Provence, France

 Included in Cruise Price

-- Transportation between Paris and the barge by first class TGV train
+- Transportation between Paris and the barge by first class TGV train which tickets are booked for the specific first and last dates of your barge cruise and are non-changeable or refundable.

 - Six nights accommodation in private stateroom with ensuite bath